Management of cerebral palsy: Others

 Whole-body vibration might improve speed, gross motor function and femur bone density in children with cerebral palsy.

 Aquatic therapy or hydrotherapy are commonly used therapies for children with CP, but evidence for their effectiveness is mixed.
 Potential benefits of aquatic therapy is that children might find it more interesting than exercising on land, and they can try different kinds of movement such as jumping or skipping with less impact on their joints.
+Due to the principles of water, buoyancy allows for optimal joint positioning, which enables the execution of these activities as well as walking exercises for children with CP experiencing mild mobility constraint.
+Buoyancy enables children with moderate to severe mobility impairments to maneuver and exercise in water more freely than they can on land.
 While aquatic exercise is feasible and has low risk of adverse effects, the dose required to make a difference to gross motor skills is unclear.
+Research suggests that the dose required may vary depending on age.
+A systematic review investigating the effects of aquatic therapy showed that children around 9-10 years old showed significant improvements in gross motor function, whereas older children did not.
+Although still unclear, these findings suggest that older children may require longer aquatic therapy interventions in order to improve their skills and prevent decline.

 Hip surveillance is the term for monitoring a child with CP who is at risk of hip dislocation to try to prevent dislocation from happening.
 The modern definition of cerebral palsy includes secondary skeletal effects on the child.
 The Gross Motor Function Classification System is a good indicator of hip issues, and more commonly occurs in children with spastic tetraplegia or spastic quadriplegia, but it is difficult to tell what type of CP a child has at the age where hip displacement might first become an issue (sometimes at 2 years old, but more commonly between 3 and 4 years old).
 Children are assessed for the risk of hip displacement using radiography.

 Music therapy has been used in CP to motivate or relax children, or used as auditory feedback.
 Playing percussion instruments has been used as part of groupwork in therapy.
 Piano lessons may be beneficial in CP rehabilitation, however more research is needed.

 While there is great interest in using video game rehabilitation with children with cerebral palsy, it is difficult to compare outcomes between studies, and therefore to reach evidence-based conclusions on its effectiveness.
 Because video gaming is popular, it may help children's motivation to continue with the therapy.
 There is moderate evidence for improvements with balance and motor skills in children and teens, but it is not recommended as an effective therapy.

 Service dogs may be used to assist people who have seizures as part of their CP.

 Yoga has been used by carers as part of the physical therapies for children to assist in developing basic motor skills.

 There is evidence around using multi-modal and physical interventions to improve general cognitive functioning in people with CP.